the-prophecies/crispy-journey/README.md

 ## Introduction
-The following project intends to model the trajectory of a land-based missile that is on hair-trigger alert from Russia to Washingtong D.C,
+The following project intends to model the trajectory of a land-based missile that is on hair-trigger alert from Moscow to Washingtong D.C.

 _Hair-trigger alert:_ is a US military policy that enables the rapid launch of nuclear weapons.
 Missiles on hair-trigger alert are maintained in a ready-for-launch status, staffed by around-the-clock launch crews, and can be airborne in as few as ten minutes.